RichardLitt/octobuild/index.md

 ## You Can Add To It

-[By going here](https://github.com/RichardLitt/octobuild/edit/gh-pages/README.md) and pressing edit.
+[By going here](https://github.com/RichardLitt/octobuild/edit/gh-pages/index.md).
 Add your name and a link and a short paragraph.
 You'll need a Github profile.

 ## The idea is